-This is a short story that will be featured in Just Comply, a collection of short stories forthcoming in the summer of 2021.
-It was originally intended to be a follow-on for my first collection, Zunder Tales.
-If you like this story, consider buying that Zunder Tales as it will help with some of the stories in Just Comply once it is published.
-The link to Zunder Tales is at the end of this story.
+This is a short story in Just Comply, a collection of short stories published in July 2021.
+If you like this story, please consider buying the book using the link at the end of the story.

 Tom opened his eyes.